viboognesh/React_LLM_Chat/README.md

 In case webapp url is not working, please check this one locally.

 Also don't forget to add your OpenAI API Key in the .env file in the backend folder.

+Update:23/03/24 16:30hrs

+##The code is fixed for deployment.

+The backend doesn't save any files that is uploaded from the users and processes them directly to create conversational_retrieval_chain.
+I felt this was faster than saving the files.

+Additional Features:

+The backend also uses session manager to create unique instances of conversational chain for each user.
+It uses cookies to create and manage user_id for accessing conversational_chain.
+It also deletes inactive user_id data regularly on a 10min basis if they have not accessed the app for more than 2hrs.